Csound: Csound code

-As with many other programming languages, writing long programs in Csound can be eased by using an integrated environment for editing, previewing, testing, and debugging.
-The one now officially supported is CsoundQt, and it has many features, such as automatic code insertion, integrated documentation browser, integrated widgets for graphically controlling parameters in realtime, plus a button for playing the code.
+As with many other programming languages, writing long programs in Csound can be eased by using an integrated development environment for editing, previewing, testing, and debugging.
+The one now officially supported is CsoundQt.
+It has many features, such as automatic code insertion, integrated documentation browser, integrated widgets for graphically controlling parameters in realtime, plus a button for playing the code.

 Csound 5

-Version 5.01 was released on March 18, 2006 – 20 years after csound's first release.
-Csound 5 is available in binary and source code for Linux, Microsoft Windows and Mac OS X from the SourceForge Csound project.
-It is much improved and expanded compared to the original software, effectively made into a software library with an API.
-A variety of front ends have been developed for it.
-In addition to the basic C API, there are also Python, Java, Lisp, Tcl and C++ among other bindings, like one from Haskell which allows control of Csound from a purely functional environment.
+Version 5.01 was released on March 18, 2006, 20 years after Csound's first release.
+Csound 5 is available in binary and source code for Linux, Microsoft Windows, and macOS from the SourceForge Csound project.
+It is much improved and expanded compared to the original software, effectively made into a software library with an application programming interface (API).
+A variety of frontends have been developed for it.
+Beyond the basic C API, there are also C++, Java, Python, Lisp, and Tcl, among other bindings, like one from Haskell which allows control of Csound from a purely functional programming environment.

-The use of plug-ins allows additional capabilities without modifications to the Csound code, as there is the possibility to write user-defined opcodes as extensions to the original language.
-LADSPA and DSSI are supported, but VST support has been removed.
+The use of plug-ins allows added abilities without modifying the Csound code, as there is the possibility to write user-defined opcodes as extensions to the original language.
+Linux Audio Developer's Simple Plugin API (LADSPA) and Disposable Soft Synth Interface (DSSI) are supported, but Virtual Studio Technology (VST) support has been removed.

-Real-time performance through MIDI was added in the 1990s.
-Another addition was the support of FLTK widgets (graphical interface components with sliders, knobs, etc.) for controlling real-time audio, and integration of custom graphical interfaces written in Python.
+In the 1990s was added real-time performance via Musical Instrument Digital Interface (MIDI), and support of Fast Light Toolkit (FLTK) widgets (graphical user interface components with sliders, knobs, etc.) to control real-time audio, and integrating custom graphical interfaces written in Python.

 Csound 6

-Csound 6 has been in development since its features were hashed out at the Csound Conference held in 2011 in Hanover.
-Csound 6 was released in July 2013 and is now available on GitHub.
+The development of Csound 6 was led by John Fitch, Steven Yi and Victor Lazzarini.
+After its features were hashed out at the Csound Conference held in 2011 in Hanover, Csound 6 was released in July 2013 and made available on GitHub.
 Csound 6 is also available for Android.
 The major new features of Csound 6 include: